Governance

 • Responsible for community-based aspects of Invenio, including outreach, engagement, requirements gathering, demonstrations for new users, communication of project news and the development and dissemination of written content about the project.

-Commit access (e.g. ability to commit, merge feature branches, manage issues and PRs) on repositories are given to all roles.
+Commit access (e.g. ability to commit, merge feature branches, manage issues and PRs) on repositories can be given/granted to all roles.
 Only maintainers and architects can commit/merge to master/maintenance branches (meaning also only they can release packages to PyPI and NPM).

 In general, appointments are made in an informal way, and usually anyone volunteering that has been showing commitment to the project will get appointed.
 Anyone can volunteer or suggest others for roles.